 and with all your soul, and with all your strength, and with all your mind;

-Lastly, the outward doing from the inward being of loving God with our all—”and love your neighbour as yourself.”
+Lastly, the outward doing from the inward being of loving God with our all—” and love your neighbour as yourself.”
 (This is still part of God’s Great Commandment)

 Seriously, have I loved others like how I want to be loved?

 Just from this commandment comes a floodgate of reflections that can be summed up with these two central questions.
-Perhaps you may want to use some of these questions for your year-end reflection too.

 How have I loved God this year?